In the past 8 years, I’ve used a variety of different trading systems… often at the same time.

 Strictly speaking, it doesn’t matter whether these services actually make money or not.
 I don’t join them to make money – I join them to expose myself to fresh ideas, so I can come up with new ideas of my own.

-For example, last year I joined the DreamSphere trade copier service.
+For example, a few years ago I joined a trade copier service called Dreamsphere.
 By watching how they took trades, I gained a few new ideas to incorporate into my own trading methods.

-And now, even though the DreamSphere guys have since crashed out of the scene, I’m still using a modified version of their method in my own trading.
+And now, even though they’ve since crashed out of the scene, I’m still using a modified version of their method in my own trading.

-That’s the key to all this.
-Regardless of the outcome of joining, I’m always progressing and adding on to my knowledge and experience.
+That’s the key to all of this.
+Regardless of the outcome of joining, I’m always adding on to my knowledge and experience.

 To me, this is a good deal because the downside risks are minimized, while the potential rewards are huge.